 If you pass, your result will only indicate that you have passed the exam but you will not receive a detailed score.
 If you fail an exam part you will receive your overall score and a detailed report on your strengths and weaknesses.

-If you fail an exam part, you must wait at least 60 days before retaking the exam.
+If you fail an exam part, you must wait at least 30 days from the day you took your exam before retaking the exam.
 During that period you can attempt other parts.

 You need to pay exam fees to retake the exam you failed.